Will Trump Really Make America Great Again? Here’s How Donald Trump May Hurt Young Medical Professionals [Opinion]

-Anyone who has followed the election knows Donald Trump’s motto was “to make America great again.”
+Anyone who has followed the election knows Donald Trump’s motto was “make America great again.”
 The question is – is that really his intention?
 Does he have the best interest of Americans at heart?
 Will he be making America great for all Americans or is he just interested in the best interest of those of higher income?

 As those who follow Donald Trump know, he has every intention of repealing Obamacare.
 In fact, Trump and his team have already taken steps towards repealing it.
 According to NPR, repealing Obamacare will strip roughly 18 million people of their insurance during the first year following its repeal.